ngkhiem97/deep-learning-image-classification/README.md

 ```

 The result is placed in the folder mlp_figures.
-Note: in order to tune the hyper-parameters of MLP Model, one would need to change the value of the parameters in the script accordingly.
+Note: in order to tune the hyper-parameters of MLP Model, one would need to change the value of the parameters in the script accordingly in the MLP() method.

 ## Train and evaluate the Convolutional Neural Network (LeNet) Model 1